barry-waldbaum-rl/reat-vm-setup/README.md

 Requirement | Specification
 ------------|--------------
-Name | reat-vpc
+Name | rat-vpc
 Subnet Creation Mode | Custom
-Subnet Name | reat-subnet
+Subnet Name | rat-subnet
 Subnet IP Address Range | 172.18.0.0/16

 2. Create a firewall rule that allows ingress on all ports from all sources (0.0.0.0/0) to all targets.